Donald K. Carter

 FAIA, FAICP, LEED AP

-Don Carter is the David Lewis Director of Urban Design program in the School of Architecture, a Senior Research Fellow with the Remaking Cities Institute at Carnegie Mellon University, and an advisor to Campus Design and Facility Development.
+Don Carter is an adjunct faculty member in the Master of Urban Design program in the School of Architecture, a Senior Research Fellow with the Remaking Cities Institute (RCI) at Carnegie Mellon University, and an advisor to Campus Design and Facility Development.
 Don previously served as the David Lewis Director of Urban Design and Regional Engagement of the RCI.
 Prior to joining CMU in July 2009, Don was President of Urban Design Associates in Pittsburgh where for over 36 years he led many of the firm’s most complex projects, drawing upon his broad international experience as an architect, urban designer, and developer.

 Don currently serves on the board of the Pittsburgh Cultural Trust, and previously served on the boards of the Andy Warhol Museum, Pittsburgh Downtown Partnership, Pittsburgh Zoo, Pittsburgh Chamber of Commerce, Pittsburgh Public Theater, and Leadership Pittsburgh.